MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

 ## Exercise 3 - Create environments

-In this exercise, you will create a *Development* environment that you will do the majority of your lab work in and a *Live* environment to use to deploy solutions.
+In this exercise, you will create a *Development* environment that you will do the majority of your lab work in and a *Production* environment to use to deploy solutions.

 > [!NOTE]
 > Depending on the browser that you are using, it is suggested that you disable any pop-up blockers that maybe enabled.
 This will prevent popup screens from not appearing as they should.